balibabu/2022/README.md

-# 2022
-all the program files of 2022 except the classes
+these sontains only semester classes files of soa university